Mark Zuckerberg's New Facebook Inc (FB) Stock Class Is About to Be Tested

 Or, maybe they did and just didn’t know it.
 They’ll know for sure later this month.

-See, beginning on September 26, a trial opens in Delaware pitting Facebook against a group of shareholders seeking to prevent Mark Zuckerberg from creating a new class of FB stock that would effectively ensure that he remains in firm control of the company for as long as he wants.
+See, beginning on September 26, a class-action trial opens in Delaware pitting Facebook against a group of shareholders seeking to prevent Mark Zuckerberg from creating a new class of FB stock that would effectively ensure that he remains in firm control of the company for as long as he wants.

 How effectively?
 His control would continue even after he gives the bulk of his fortune away.